MacKuba

 When we build an open protocol, we’re giving out the building blocks.
 We want to start from the premise that we’re not always right or best, that when we are right or best then it might not last, and that communities should be empowered to build away from us.
 Sometimes this can all feel very intangible and abstract, and for the average user the goal is to just feel like a good & usable network.
 But this is one big reason why we put all the Fancy Technology under the hood.

 Also, contrary to what you might have heard, this isn’t “Jack Dorsey’s company”.
-Yes, he started it, but he isn’t running it, Jay Graber is.
-Dorsey is still on the board with 1/3 of the vote, but He was very little involved in the project after they started building.
-He basically gathered a team, gave them a lot of money and let them do their thing.
+Yes, he started the whole thing, but he isn’t running the company – Jay Graber is.
+Jack was very little involved in the project after they started building; he basically gathered a team, gave them a lot of money and let them do their thing.

 In fact, he deleted his account on the platform last summer, after he was booed off it by the users, and now he’s mostly hanging out on Nostr instead.
-In early May 2024, it was announced that Jack has left the board of directors too.
-He also doesn’t own any shares of Bluesky.
+In early May 2024, it was announced that Jack has left the board of directors too – he’s been replaced by Mike Masnick later.
+Dorsey also doesn’t own any shares of Bluesky.

 Apps